-Provident fund: 11% of monthly earnings for members up to age 54 (8% for a two-year period as of January 2009, but members may continue to voluntarily contribute 11%); 5.5% of monthly earnings for members between ages 55 and 75.
+Provident fund: 11% of monthly earnings for members up to age 54; 5.5% of monthly earnings for members aged 55 to 75.
 (70% and 30% of monthly contributions are placed in Accounts 1 and 2, respectively.)

-The minimum monthly earnings for provident fund contribution calculation purposes are 10 ringgits.
+The minimum monthly earnings used to calculate contributions are 10 ringgits.

-There are no maximum earnings for provident fund contribution calculation purposes.
+There are no maximum earnings used to calculate contributions.